ipraveen/common-data/words.md

 - the forty-eight states that make up the mainland of the United States are contiguous as they abut each other without any gaps.
 Alaska is not a contiguous state as the country of Canada separates it from the mainland of forty-eight states.

 !
-Don't get confuse with continuous
+Don't get confused with continuous

 # indifferent